 “This is a journey, and UNT is making steady progress toward our ultimate goal — set by the state of Texas — of becoming an institution of the same quality as the nation’s best research universities,” says Jennifer Cowley, UNT’s provost and vice president for academic affairs.
 “We are proudly building off our legacy and historic strengths.
 While Carnegie is one measure of our progress, we ultimately must look at the impact we make as a research university.”

-UNT has a broad base of research and scholarship across 230 academic programs spanning disciplines from science and engineering to arts, education and political science.
-UNT consistently leads the region and ranks among the state’s top universities for the number of doctoral degrees it awards annually.
+UNT has a broad base of research and scholarship across 244 academic programs spanning disciplines from science and engineering to arts, education, business and political science.
+The university also consistently leads the region and ranks among the state’s top universities for the number of doctoral degrees it awards annually.

 UNT has established programs to help faculty better compete for research funding opportunities and boasted a record-breaking $50 million in new contracts and grants awarded to its faculty researchers in the last year alone.